wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-dotnet-rest-service-aspnet-api-sql-database.md

 ##<a name="nextsteps"></a> Next Steps
 <!-- keep by customization: end -->

 A real application would require authentication and authorization, and you would use the membership database for that purpose.
-The tutorial [Deploy a Secure ASP.NET MVC application with OAuth, Membership and SQL Database](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) is based on this tutorial and shows how to deploy a web site with the membership database.
+The tutorial [Deploy a Secure ASP.NET MVC application with OAuth, Membership and SQL Database](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database) is based on this tutorial and shows how to deploy a web application with the membership database.

 Another way to store data in an Azure application is to use Azure storage, which provide non-relational data storage in the form of blobs and tables.
 The following links provide more information on Web API, ASP.NET MVC and Window Azure.